hannahcancode/CFA-FOSSnewbie/README.md

 ## About

-I wanted to search FOSS projects on GitHub to find issues that are labelled as suitable for first time contributors, and by language.
+I wanted to search projects on GitHub by language to find issues that are labelled as suitable for first time contributors to Free and Open Source (FOSS).

 FOSSnewbie is a node terminal app that takes user input for issue tag and language, and then uses the GitHub API to search issues that match.

+This is my first node project!

 ## Installation

 - Clone this repository
-- run `$ npm install` to install the packages from the package.json
+- run `$ npm install` to install the modules from the package.json
 - run `$ node index.js` and follow the prompts

 ## To do